 As a lace-up model, these take a little longer to put on than slippers or Velcro models, but the advantage of laces is that they allow for a slightly more customized fit.

 You can make them tighter in the forefoot and looser around the ankle, or vice-versa.
-We think these laces cinch quickly compared to other lace models, though they are a tad more challenging to put on than the Kataki.
-For an incredibly easy to use shoe, check out the other new model from La Sportiva - the Skwama.
+We think these laces cinch quickly compared to other lace models, though they are a tad more challenging to put on than some of the other lace-up models in this review.

 This shoe is expensive.
 It is a high-end performance shoe made in Italy, which drives the price up.
 However, it is an amazing shoe for just about any style of climbing, so we would say it is worth it.
 One of our testers has a concept he calls "Cents per Send," meaning even if you have to spend a lot of money on climbing shoes, if they help you climb better, then you are essentially only spending pennies for every climb where you succeed.
 Is it worth a few cents to send your projects?
 We think so.
 We are more than willing to spend a little more on a shoe that will take us up challenging pitches and that we will love for a long time.